telerik/maui-docs/controls/pdfviewer/selection/overview.md

 # .NET MAUI PDF Viewer Selection Overview

+By providing text selection functionality, the Telerik UI for .NET MAUI PDF Viewer enables users to mark and highlight a portion of the text.

+To initiate the text selection on mobile devices, the user must press and hold the target text.
+Two drag handles let the user modify the current selection.

-The Telerik UI for .NET MAUI PdfViewer supports text selection functionality - the end user can initiate a selection action.
-On mobile through the hold gesture over the text.
-On desktop and on desktop through mouse click and drag actions - continuous drag extends the current selection.
-SelectionMenu displays on right-click over the selected text.
+On desktop devices, the user initiates the selection through a mouse click, while dragging extends the current selection.
+A right-click over the selected text displays the selection menu.

-The selected text is marked with a different background color and two drag handles are available to the user to make it easier to modify the current selection.
-In addition, as soon as the selection is made, PDF Viewer displays a customizable SelectionMenu with a default Copy command to allow the user to retrieve the selected text.
+The PDF Viewer marks the selected text with a distinct background color and displays a customizable selection menu with a default **Copy** command to allow the user to retrieve the selected text.

 ## Selection on Mobile